-It doesn’t matter how sophisticated your marketing department is—there’s a ton of confusion about what brand guidelines are, the value they offer, and the role they play in defining, maintaining, and growing a brand.
+It doesn’t matter how sophisticated your marketing department is—there might still be some confusion about what brand guidelines are, the value they offer, and the role they play in defining, maintaining, and creating a brand identity.

 The issue is largely one of semantics.
-Brand guidelines, brand standards, brand, style guides, brand books, brand identity guides—these can either be treated synonymously or as wholly separate resources, depending on which “branding expert” you’re speaking with, reading, or listening to at that moment.
+Brand guidelines, brand standards guide, branding guidelines, style guides, brand books, brand identity guidelines—these can either be treated synonymously or as wholly separate resources, depending on which “brand expert” you’re speaking with, reading, or listening to at that moment.

 Let's dive in.